On this page:

 CL-associated blood stream infections (CLABSI).

-About the HAI Reporting Program
+About the HAI Reporting Program and the HAIAC

 In 2007, the Oregon State Legislature passed House Bill 2524 with the intent of creating a mandatory healthcare-associated infection (HAI) reporting program.
 This program's activities are directed by OARS: Hospital Reporting: Health Care Acquired Infection Reporting and Public Disclosure and Oregon Revised Statute 442.851.
 (Scroll to 442.990) (Temporary provisions relating to healthcare-acquired infections are compiled as Notes following ORS 442.851.)

 OHA established the Oregon Healthcare-Associated Infections Advisory Committee (HAIAC), a diverse group of stakeholders, to inform policy for reporting HAIs.
 On July 1, 2008, based on determinations by the Oregon HAIAC, the OHA published rules for HAI reportability and chose NHSN as the reporting system to be used for inpatient HAI outcome measures.